mlabuda2/nf-tower-docs/docs/credentials/workspace__credentials.md

 ---
-title: User credentials
+title: Workspace credentials
-headline: 'User credentials'
+headline: 'Workspace credentials'
-description: 'Step-by-step instructions to set up user credentials in Nextflow Tower.'
+description: 'Step-by-step instructions to set up Workspace credentials in Nextflow Tower.'
 ---

 ## Introduction

-In Tower, you can configure **User credentials** to store the access keys and tokens for your [Compute Environments](../compute-envs/overview.md).
+In Tower, you can configure **Workspace credentials** to store the access keys for your [Compute Environments](../compute-envs/overview.md).

 ### General instructions